asiimwe65/CCNA/notes/CCNA interfaces And Cables.md

   Dispersion refers to the spreading out of a light pulse over time.
 Increased dispersion means increased loss of signal strength.
 MMF has a greater dispersion than SMF.
 That is why MMF can only travel up to 500 meters before signal loss.
+  Some switches and routers have ports that support fiber-optic connectors through a small form-factor pluggable (SFP) transceiver.
+Search the internet for various types of SFPs.

+  WIRELESS MEDIA

+  These are the wireless standards:

+Wi-Fi (IEEE 802.11) - Wireless LAN (WLAN) technology, commonly referred to as Wi-Fi.
+WLAN uses a contention-based protocol known as carrier sense multiple access/collision avoidance (CSMA/CA).
+The wireless NIC must first listen before transmitting to determine if the radio channel is clear.
+If another wireless device is transmitting, then the NIC must wait until the channel is clear.
+Wi-Fi is a trademark of the Wi-Fi Alliance.
+Wi-Fi is used with certified WLAN devices based on the IEEE 802.11 standards.
+Bluetooth (IEEE 802.15) - This is a wireless personal area network (WPAN) standard, commonly known as “Bluetooth.”
+It uses a device pairing process to communicate over distances from 1 to 100 meters.
+WiMAX (IEEE 802:16) - Commonly known as Worldwide Interoperability for Microware Access (WiMAX), this wireless standard uses a point-to-multipoint topology to provide wireless broadband access.
+Zigbee (IEEE 802.15.4) - Zigbee is a specification used for low-data rate, low-power communications.
+It is intended for applications that require short-range, low data-rates and long battery life.
+Zigbee is typically used for industrial and Internet of Things (IoT) environments such as wireless light switches and medical device data collection.
+Note: Other wireless technologies such as cellular and satellite communications can also provide data network connectivity.
+However, these wireless technologies are out of scope for this module.
+A common wireless data implementation is enabling devices to connect wirelessly via a LAN.
+In general, a WLAN requires the following network devices:

+Wireless Access Point (AP) - These concentrate the wireless signals from users and connect to the existing copper-based network infrastructure, such as Ethernet.
+Home and small business wireless routers integrate the functions of a router, switch, and access point into one device, as shown in the figure.
+Wireless NIC adapters - These provide wireless communication capability to network hosts.